anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you only have a hammer, you tend to see every problem as a nail.
+Quote: Your talent is God's gift to you.
+What you do with it is your gift back to God.

-By: Abraham Maslow
+By: Leo Buscaglia